interledger/web-monetization-projects/packages/coil-monorepo-upkeep/README.md

 ### History

-What the `upkeep` command is, is an evolution of a small script we were working on, a long time ago when Adrian and I were experimenting with typescript options for the interledger monorepo.
+What the `upkeep` command is, is an evolution of a small script we were working on a long time ago, when Adrian and I were experimenting with monorepo structure for the InterledgerJS set of packages.

 The requirements were the following: